Field of bluebonnets at Bluebonnet Park in Ennis

 - If you plan on walking through fields or crouching down at ground level to take photos, wear full-length pants.
 Otherwise, you run the risk of having your legs eaten alive by gnats and fireants.
 Not to worry, the weather isn’t obnoxiously hot yet (normal highs are in the upper 70s this time of year), so you won’t die a slow and painful death without shorts.

-- Finally, be aware that every small town between the southern Dallas city limits (at the intersection of IH-20 and IH-45) and Ennis is a speed trap.
+- Finally, be aware that every small town between IH-20 and Ennis is a speed trap.
 Every single one of them.
 Don’t speed, even a little bit.
-The good news is, speed limits have just been increased to 65 to the Dallas/Ellis county line and 70 thereafter, so there’s really no need to.
+The good news is, speed limits have just been increased to 70 to the Dallas/Ellis county line and 75 thereafter, so there’s really no need to.

 What Else Is There to Do in Ennis?